 “When I read the script, I immediately thought, Everyone’s gonna hate Marie,” admitted Zendaya in conversation with Medium's LEVEL.
 "I thought, How is she ever going to come back from this?"

-"Imma be out here getting cancelled," joked Washington.
+"Imma be out here getting canceled," joked Washington.
 "I need to make it clear.
 I am not Malcolm.
 At all.
 My motto is 'Shalom in the home.'
 Period."

 "In real life, we try to live in a nonjudgemental space," explained Zendaya.
 "And we look at these characters as so bad for each other.
 And yet, there’s something about them together that we can relate to.
 There’s something about them together.
 People can watch this film and say, I would never go that far or dig that deep into someone that I love.
 But are we sure?"